Evaluating Web Content Effectiveness Using Search Behavior to Shape Your Site

 Configuring Google Analytics to view visitor behavior can help your organization answer the following questions:

 - Which content categories and types resonate best with your visitors?

-- What landing pages and offers drive the most conversions?
+- Which landing pages and offers drive the most conversions?

 - Which secondary actions on a specific page help you sell more products?

 - How can you leverage these insights to improve our future content marketing efforts?

 To view visitor behavior patterns in Google Analytics, first log in to your Google Analytics account.
 Click the Reporting tab in the navigation panel at the top of the screen.
 In the left-hand navigation panel, click Audience, then Behavior and then Overview.

 A graph will display showing audience behavior patterns for a specific time period.
 Below it, a table displays the names of the most popular pages on your site as well as statistics on how visitors behave based on what they find.

 For many businesses, the success of content is often weighed against the number of leads or product sales it creates.
 Executives measure effectiveness based on key performance indicators to reach, so it is natural to think about content in terms of ROI.

 However, this is typically a flawed marketing objective, simply because it is not normal human behavior for someone to read a blog post and hand over their money to buy your product.
 The primary goal behind content marketing is to guide visitors on the right path toward conversion.